hpc2n/selecting-modules/docs/programs.md

 $ ml spider MATLAB/2024a-hpc1-bdist
 ```

-The full output was too verbose to reprint in full here, but the one important line reads:
+The full output is too verbose to reprint in full here, but the one important line reads:

 ```bash
     This module can be loaded directly: module load MATLAB/2024a-hpc1-bdist